AnggaR96s/Reforestation/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## What has ears but cannot hear?
+A field of corn.